GoogleContainerTools/kpt-functions-sdk/README.md

 }
 ```

-[Configs][configs-api] parameter is a document store for Kubernetes objects populated from/to configuration files.
+[Configs][configs-api] parameter is an in-memory document store for Kubernetes objects populated from/to configuration files.
 It enables performing rich query and mutation operations.

 Take a look at [these example functions][demo-funcs] to better understand how to use `kpt-functions` library.
 These functions are available as docker images documented in the [catalog][catalog].